 An appropriate serving size for children 2 to 3 years of age is about one-half an adult serving.
 This rule of thumb is based on serving sizes recommended by MyPlate, not portions served in many restaurants.
 So a serving of bread for a 2- to 3-year-old would be half of a slice.

 Most 2- to 3-year-old children need to consume about 1,000 to 1,200 calories per day.
 Here's how to distribute those calories in a healthy eating plan:

 - Grain Group: About 3 to 4 ounces of grains per day, preferably half of them whole grains.
 For example, that is one or two slices of bread plus one cup ready-to-eat cereal and ½ cup cooked rice or pasta.

 - Fruit Group: 1 cup fresh, frozen, canned, or dried per day.
-Limit juice to 4 to 6 ounces a day.
+Limit juice to 4 to 6 ounces per day.
 Emphasize whole fruits rather than juice.
-Kids love melon balls, Mandarin oranges (fresh or canned in juice) and frozen berries.
+Kids love melon balls, mandarin oranges (fresh or canned in juice) and frozen berries.

 - Meat and Beans Group: 2 to 3 ounces total per day.
 Options include lean meat, poultry, fish, an egg, cooked beans (black, pinto, kidney) and peanut butter.

 For more information about eating plans and serving sizes for preschoolers, visit ChooseMyPlate.gov.

 What to Do About Snacks, Sweet Drinks and Desserts

 Plan two to three small snacks at set times during the day to refuel small, active bodies.
 Choose foods from the MyPlate food groups.
 Make small servings of sweet drinks and desserts "sometimes" foods.
 MyPlate recommends limiting sodium to 1,500 milligrams per day, saturated fat to 11 grams per day and added sugars to 25 grams per day for young children.